MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 Before you start, ensure you have the following:

 * An Azure account with an active subscription.
-* Basic familiarity with Azure AD and Teams app development.
+* Basic familiarity with Microsoft Entra ID and Teams app development.

 To enable `microsoftEntra` authentication method for API-based message extension, follow these steps:

-1. **Configure App with Azure AD**: Create an Azure AD app to generate an app ID and application ID URI.
+1. **Configure App with Microsoft Entra ID**: Create an Microsoft Entra ID app to generate an app ID and application ID URI.
 This is used to configure scopes and authorize trusted client applications for generating access tokens.
-You can follow the steps outlined in the [Azure AD app creation guide](/azure/active-directory/develop/quickstart-register-app).
+You can follow the steps outlined in the [Microsoft Entra ID app creation guide](/azure/active-directory/develop/quickstart-register-app).

 1. **Add Code to Handle Access Tokens**: Add the code to handle access tokens.
 This token should be sent to your app's server code in the Authorization header.
 Ensure to validate the access token when it's received.
 Here's an example of how to handle access tokens: